 Saints and Literary Comparisons

-What is a Saint and what can we learn from their lives, trials, and examples?
-The Orthodox church honors Saints as friends of God and in learning about their life, we have examples of repentance, piety, and humility to help us in our everyday lives.
+hat is a Saint and what can we learn from their lives, trials, and examples?
+The Orthodox church honors Saints as friends of God.
+In learning about their life, we have examples of repentance, piety, and humility to help us in our everyday lives.
 The Saints of the Orthodox Church are our role models for today as they were all once ordinary people who chose to live their lives dedicated to God.

 Students should be able to read independently, understand basic story elements, know a little about their own patron Saint, and be able to participate in general discussions with classmates.
 Reading materials will be provided.